7 Great Tips to Effectively Manage Your Virtual Teams

 The concept of a virtual team revolves around the same opportunities that I spoke of above.

 So, before beginning with managing virtual teams, let’s first understand what it is?

 What is a virtual team?

-In layman terms, a virtual team is a group of individuals or employees who are geographically dispersed across different locations locally or globally and different time zones sharing information and collaborating in real-time using various online communication tools and other cloud applications.
+A virtual team is a group of individuals spread across different geographies collaborating using various online communication tools and other resources in layman's terms.

 The one thing that differentiates virtual team from a physical in-house team is the leadership style.